Ali-cy/Snake-Hangman/README.md

 # Snake-Hangman

 Game Menu, Snake Game, and Hangman - Python Games with Tkinter
-Overview:
-This repository contains Python projects showcasing interactive games developed using the Tkinter library.
-The games include a Game Menu offering 'Snake' and 'Hangman' options, a classic Snake game, and an immersive Hangman application.

 Project Structure:
 game_menu.py: Implementation of the interactive menu system allowing users to select between 'Snake' and 'Hangman'.